 Privacy

-Many policymakers and interest groups introduce and sponsor legislation targeted at consumer privacy and an individual’s right to access and control their personally identifiable information.
-TechNet understands our member companies place a high priority on consumer privacy.
-The technology industry is committed to privacy protections and securing consumer data, as transparency and the responsible use of data are pillars of the tech sector.
-TechNet will advocate for a federal privacy standard that brings uniformity to all Americans regardless of where they live, encourages innovation, and ensures that consumers’ privacy and security are protected.
+Many policymakers and interest groups introduce and sponsor legislation targeted at data privacy and an individual’s rights with respect to their personally identifiable information.
+Our member companies consistently place a high priority on consumer privacy, and the technology industry is committed to privacy and security.
+As part of that, transparency and the responsible use of data are pillars of the tech sector.
+TechNet will advocate for a federal privacy standard that expressly preempts state laws and brings uniformity to all Americans regardless of where they live, encourages innovation, and ensures that consumers’ privacy is protected consistent with reasonable expectations and industry standards.

-In absence of a federal standard, lawmakers should look to legislation already passed in other states to create a unified standard and ensure interoperability.
+In the absence of a federal standard, lawmakers should look to interoperable, comprehensive legislation already passed in other states to build on the unified standard that already provides strong privacy protections to more than 100 million Americans.
 The state program supports the following principles:

-- Any consumer privacy bill should be oriented around building consumers’ trust and fostering innovation and competitiveness.
+- Any consumer privacy bill should be designed to build consumers’ trust and foster innovation and competitiveness.

-- Consumer consent, where applicable, should focus on sensitive personal information and the data of minors.
-Should consent be part of a state framework, it should recognize the limitations of software, hardware, and data and not be overly burdensome or prescriptive to the consumer or technology provider.
+- Consumer consent, where applicable, should generally be required only for processing sensitive personal information and the data of known children or when there are material adverse changes to the processing of personal information previously collected.
+Consumers should have the right to opt out of the sale of their personal data and its use for targeted advertising.
+Any consent regime should be designed with the limitations of software, hardware, and data management in mind and should not be overly burdensome to the consumer or technology provider.
 It should also be flexible and convenient for all users regardless of socioeconomic or disability status.

 - New privacy laws should provide strong safeguards to consumers while also allowing the industry to continue to innovate.
-New laws should be based upon a uniform set of standards to avoid imposing a patchwork of policies across jurisdictions.
+New laws should be based upon an interoperable, uniform set of standards to avoid imposing a patchwork of policies across jurisdictions.

-- Specific requirements on data processing, including collection, use, disclosure, security, or retention, should be commensurate with the sensitivity of the data.
+- Specific requirements related to data processing, including collection, use, disclosure, security, or retention, should be commensurate with the sensitivity of the data.

-- Enforcement by a state’s attorney general is preferred, and private rights of action and other tools to encourage litigation must be avoided.
-A right to cure should be provided, and monetary judgments should be tied to actual harms linked to violations.
+- Enforcement by a state’s attorney general is the appropriate mechanism, and private rights of action and other tools that encourage litigation and lead to inconsistent enforcement must be avoided.
+A right to cure should be provided, and monetary judgments should be tied to actual harms caused by violations.

-- State privacy laws should not apply to information already regulated by existing federal privacy laws.
+- State privacy laws should not apply to information already regulated by existing federal privacy laws or restrict access to publicly available information.

-- Privacy laws should not limit consumer access to free, advertising-supported services.
+- Privacy laws should not limit consumer access to free, ad-supported services.

 - Legislation should not force data controllers to share consumer data with third parties.